Criminal Minds: Criminal Minds: Beyond Borders

 A proposed new series in the Criminal Minds franchise to be named Criminal Minds: Beyond Borders was announced in January 2015.
 Former CSI: NY star Gary Sinise (who is also a producer on the show) and Anna Gunn were cast in the lead roles of Jack Garrett and Lily Lambert, though the latter departed after the backdoor pilot.
 Tyler James Williams was cast as Russ "Monty" Montgomery and Daniel Henney as Matt Simmons, with Alana de la Garza as Clara Seger and Annie Funke as Mae Jarvis further being cast as series regulars.

 The series follows the FBI agents of the International Response Team (IRT) helping American citizens who are in trouble abroad.
 CBS aired a backdoor pilot on April 8, 2015, in the Criminal Minds slot, with a crossover episode titled "Beyond Borders".
 The second spin-off series debuted March 16, 2016, on CBS.
 On May 16, 2016, CBS renewed the series for a second season.
 On May 14, 2017, CBS canceled the series after two seasons due to low ratings.

 The Real Criminal Minds

 In addition to Evolution, a true-crime docuseries titled The Real Criminal Minds was ordered by Paramount+.
 The series will feature a real former FBI profiler and examine real cases and real behavior, illustrated by clips from the fictional Criminal Minds series.

-Criminal Minds Korea
+South Korean adaptation

 In 2017, tvN launched their own Korean version of Criminal Minds.
 The episodes are based on the original American version after its third season.
 On the cast is Lee Joon-gi as Kim Hyun-joon (Derek Morgan), Moon Chae Won as Ha Sun-woo (Emily Prentiss), Son Hyun-joo as Kang Ki-hyung (Aaron Hotchner), Yoo Sun as Nana Hwang (Penelope Garcia), Lee Sun-bin as Yoo Min-young (Jennifer Jareau), and Go Yoon as Lee Han (Spencer Reid).
 The episodes are an hour-long.